DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

   * Mastering code generation and SwiftGen and Sourcery templates - Olivier Halligon [[GitHub]](https://github.com/FrenchKit/Mastering-code-generation-Classroom)

 # Conclusion
 To me, the 2 days I spent at the FrenchKit conference went very quick and were worth it 100%.
-My big thank you to FrenchKit organizers, speakers and attendees, as well as to Zalando for sponsoring my trip.
+My big thank you to FrenchKit organizers, speakers, and attendees, as well as to Zalando for sponsoring my trip.

 I learned a lot from presentations, had a good time socializing with other developers, and generally had lots of fun.
 I definitely recommend attending it.